By Lucy Gornall

-When it comes to deadlifts, form is key to help prevent injuries (read our guides on how to deadlift properly with barbells and how to deadlift with dumbbells for more on that front).
+When it comes to deadlifts, form is key to help prevent injuries (read our guide on how to deadlift properly for more on that front).
 However, maintaining flawless form does mean that upping the weights on your deadlift bar will be a slow process.

 Firefighter and personal trainer Darren Placid knows a thing or two about lifting heavy.
 Here he shares his top tips for working towards your goal of lifting heavier and harder...